byterub-pay/byterub-explorer/README.md

  displayed on the front page, e.g., :

 ```
-MoneroV emission (fees) is 144855404.30 (525453.73) as of 1313448 block
+ByteRub emission (fees) is 144855404.30 (525453.73) as of 1313448 block
 ```

-The values given, can be checked using MoneroV daemon's  `print_coinbase_tx_sum` command.
+The values given, can be checked using ByteRub daemon's  `print_coinbase_tx_sum` command.
 For example, for the above example: `print_coinbase_tx_sum 0 1313449`.

 To disable the monitor, simply restart the explorer without `--enable-emission-monitor` flag.